katiemcmillin/neighborhood-library/README.md

 ## Overview

 _**Neighborhood Library** is for friends and neighbors to post books they have finished reading and would like to make availble to others.
 It is like a street library box.
 It is free to use as long as users follow the guidelines.
-Users are able to create a post their book, edit, and delete a book after they check it out.
+Users are able to post their book, edit, and delete a book after they check it out.
+They may also add ratings._

 <br>